Policy and Basic Concept

 Dialogue with the Labor Union

 ITOCHU Corporation discusses a wide range of issues with the ITOCHU Labor Union in order to achieve our corporate mission "Sampo-yoshi."
-We held a total of six sessions of management meetings with the President and COO, account settlement meetings with the CFO, management meetings with the the Division Company President settlement of accountings meetings with the CFO and other collective bargaining and labor-management committee meetings in FYE 2020.
+We held a total of six sessions of management meetings with the President and COO, account settlement meetings with the CFO, management meetings with the Division Company President, and an exchange of opinions with the General Manager of Human Resources & General Affairs Division on women’s advancement.
 Recurrent, active discussion between labor and management makes both cognizant of the challenges facing the company and keeps them on the same page.
 This builds a healthy relationship that enables them to consider and implement measures for improvement.

 Dialogue with the President